axe-api/docs/docs/getting-started/migrations/README.md

 # Migrations

-In this document, we are going to create a migration file to build an API example.
+In this document, we are going to create a migration file to have a working API example.

 ## Knex CLI